What is the Public Service Externship Course?

 Why should I apply for a public service externship?

 Serving as an extern will expose you to the rewards of public service work and allow you to experience the practice of law in a setting that is focused on serving the common good.
-You will see first-hand the workings of a judge’s chambers, a legislative office, a government agency, or a nonprofit agency.
+You will see first-hand the workings of a judge’s chambers, a government agency, or a nonprofit agency.
 By serving as an extern, you also will have an opportunity to gain valuable work experience and put into practice the substantive law that you have learned in your other classes.

 What are the hours required for the program?